Bubsy in Fractured Furry Tales: Retrospective coverage

 Retrospective commentary for Bubsy in: Fractured Furry Tales has been equally middling.
 Author Andy Slaven regarded it as one of the better platform games on the Jaguar, citing its controls and colorful graphics, though noting that it looked and played exactly like the Super NES and Sega Genesis iterations.
 In a retrospective review, The Atari Times' Christopher J. Bean criticized the animation and control, though he complimented the visuals and music.
-In a retrospective outlook of the Bubsy series, IGN's Levi Buchanan wrote that while the fairy tale theme worked, the game's attitude felt very forced, the extras and improvements from Bubsy 2 had been dropped, and that the game overall felt like "one giant step sideways".
+In a retrospective outlook of the Bubsy series, IGN's Levi Buchanan wrote that while the fairy tale theme worked, he felt the game overall was "one giant step sideways", citing its very forced attitude, as well as the lack of extras and improvements from Bubsy II.

 Michael Tausendpfund of German website neXGam faulted its demanding difficulty and long levels.
 Although Tausendpfund gave positive remarks for its adequate gameplay and fluid graphics, he felt that the game was technically feasible on SNES.
 Hardcore Gaming 101's Kurt Kalata found its concept interesting and the visuals impressive by SNES standards.
-While also commending the Amiga-style music, Kalata nevertheless wrote that "you can expect the same crappiness as it's predecessor."
+While also commending the Amiga-style music, Kalata nevertheless wrote that "you can expect the same crappiness as i predecessor."
+Eurogamer's John Linneman regarded Fractured Furry Tales as a "strange mishmash" of Bubsy in Claws Encounters of the Furred Kind and Bubsy II, criticizing its enemy and platform placement.
+Linneman also felt the game failed in utilizing the Jaguar's hardware, noting the simplified parallax background scrolling compared to previous entries, and stated that its visuals did not offer advantage over 16-bit consoles of the era.